 Weight loss & Blood Sugar Balance

-This is one of the more popular and desired, benefits from ketones.
-Ketones have been found to improve insulin sensitivity, lower and normalize blood sugar levels, contribute to an increased state of satiety and decrease food cravings.
+This is one of the more popular and desired, benefits of ketones.
+Ketones have been found to improve insulin sensitivity, lower and normalize blood sugar levels, contribute to an increased state of satiety, and decrease food cravings.
 Individuals with high levels of ketones have been able to step away from the main-stream dieting idea that 6-meals per day must be the norm.
 Due to the increased level of satiety, you just eat when you’re hungry.
 No more calorie counting or food measuring!!
 All with significant weight loss benefits.

-The improvement in blood sugar levels may also explain why ketones have been shown to benefit type II diabetics and women suffering from polycystic ovarian syndrome.
+The improvement in blood sugar levels may also explain why ketones have been shown to benefit type II diabetics and women suffering from the polycystic ovarian syndrome.

 Energy levels and athletic performance have also shown significant improvement with higher levels of ketones.
 Ketones play a role in improved blood flow.
 They appear to enhance the function of the mitochondria (our energy powerhouse), cause blood vessels to dilate, and lead to improved oxygen capacity, which can enhance athletic performance and improve motor performance.
-This is why ketones are often referred to as a “super fuel.”
+This is why ketones are often referred to as “super fuel.”
 Ketones are also a powerful antioxidant, they have an anti-catabolic effect and help to preserve and promote muscle mass.
 Ketones have also been associated with an increase in branch chain amino acids (BCAA), which play a role in muscle growth.